Fluid Deformation in Random Unsteady Flow: Fluid Deformation in the Protean Frame

-and so the ensemble average of the diagonal components of the deformation tensor grow as $\langle F^\prime_{ii}(t)\rangle\sim\exp\langle\epsilon^\prime_{ii}\rangle t$, hence the Lyapunov exponents of the flow are simply $\lambda_i=\langle\epsilon^\prime_{ii}\rangle$, with $\lambda_i\geqslant \lambda_{i+1}$.
-For volume-preserving flows $\sum_i\epsilon^\prime_{ii}(t)=0$, hence $\prod_i F^\prime_{ii}=1$, whereas for compressible flows the constraints only apply in an averaged sense $\sum_i\langle\epsilon^\prime_{ii}\rangle=0$, $\prod_i\langle F^\prime_{ii}\rangle=1$.
-As such, there exist three distinct scenarios for the Lyapunov spectra depending upon the number of positive or negative Lyapunov exponents; we assume the commonly-observed case~\cite{Girimaji:1990aa} for turbulent flows of two positive and one negative Lyapunov exponents, corresponding to distortion of fluid sphere into pancake-shaped discs, and note that the extension to the other two cases is straightforward.
-Note that we also do not consider non-chaotic flows where all of the Lyapunov exponents are zero (and so fluid deformation is algebraic in time), random walk models for such non-chaotic cases have previously been developed for 2D~\cite{Dentz:2016aa} and 3D~\cite{Lester:2018aa,Lester:2022aa} flows.
-In \cite{suppmat} we show that the off-diagonal components of the deformation tensor evolve as
+There exist three distinct scenarios for the Lyapunov spectra $\lambda_{\infty,i}$ depending upon the number of positive or negative Lyapunov exponents; we assume the commonly-observed case~\citep{Girimaji:1990aa} for turbulent flows of two positive and one negative Lyapunov exponents and note that the extension to the other two cases is straightforward.
+From (\ref{eqn:deform}), the upper off-diagonal components of the deformation tensor evolve as